kulakarla/WisercatFrotend/README.md

 User password must be atleast of length 5
-Users can enter their pet id codes themselves, however, they must be exactly 8 digits long Every pet id code must be unique, the user must enter a new one if their desired one alreayd exists Pet name can be any string of length 1
+Users can enter their pet id codes themselves, however, they must be exactly 8 digits long Every pet id code must be unique, the user must enter a new one if their desired one already exists Pet name can be any string of length 1
 Pet type (animal), fur color and country can only be predefined values from the database, user cannot